The #1 recipe!

 It is also true that the edible type makes a significant difference.
 The muffin you made from cannabis butter is likely to affect you differently from the gummies you purchase online.
 Please remember that your smoking tolerance is not the same as your edibles tolerance.
 If you’re used to smoking 30mg of THC, you shouldn’t necessarily have a cannabutter mix that offers 30mg of THC per portion.

 Calculations of Dosage May Be Wrong!
 Use Minimum Dosage

-When you make marijuana butter and use it in a recipe, you need to know how much weed to use for brownies, cakes, etc. It is a complicated process because there are so many variables that it is practically impossible to get a 100% accurate dose.
+When you make marijuana butter and use it in a recipe, you need to know how much to use for brownies, cakes, etc. There are so many variables that it is practically impossible to get a 100% accurate dose.
 Even licensed edibles and cannabutter creators find it tricky.
 They tend to test their weed at various stages.

 To make things even more confusing, the THCA in weed tends to convert into THC at a ratio of 1: 0.88.
-In other words, you lose 12% of the possible THC right off the bat.
-It is also a fact that THC butter and oil extraction is relatively ineffective, and we will explore that issue next.
+In other words, you lose 12% of the potential THC straight away.
+It is also a fact that THC butter and oil extraction are relatively ineffective.
 Here are some quick tips on dosing:

 - Check the label before extraction to see if it tells you the THCA or THC content.
 If it is the former, multiply by 0.88 to get the possible THC level.

-- When making your cannabis butter recipe, be sure to portion it vertically.
-As every cannabinoid has a different molecular weight, they settle in various places.
-Do not scoop your cannabutter right off the top because butter from there is entirely different to butter at the bottom.
+- When making your cannabis butter recipe, portion it vertically.
+As cannabinoids have different molecular weights, they settle in various places.
+Do not scoop your cannabutter right off the top because butter from there is entirely different from butter at the bottom.

-- Measure everything precisely and cut into same-sized portions.
+- Measure everything precisely and cut it into the same-sized portions.